 - The Fuel System to start injecting fuel into the cylinders.

-All this so that the vehicle’s engine will start and stay running.
-More specifically, the (CKP) Sensor produces a signal that tells the Fuel Injection Computer or the Ignition Control Module; the exact position of the cylinder pistons as they come up or go down in the compression cycle.
+All this is so that the vehicle’s engine, will start and stay running.
+More specifically, the (CKP) Sensor produces a signal that tells the Fuel Injection Computer or the Ignition Control Module; the exact position of the engines pistons, as they come up or go down in the compression cycle.

-Hence, With this information the Fuel Injection Computer or the Ignition Control Module; knows the exact time it has to make the Ignition Coil or Ignition Coils spark.
-Lastly, this signal can be either an Analog Voltage Signal of a Digital DC Voltage Signal… but more about this a little later.
+Hence, with this information the Fuel Injection Computer or the Ignition Control Module; knows the exact time it has to make the Ignition Coil or Ignition Coils spark.
+Lastly, this signal can be either an; Analog Voltage Signal or a Digital DC Voltage Signal… but more about this a little later.

-The Camshaft Position Sensor Is GENERALLY Used In All Modern Sequentially Fuel Injected Engines.
+So, Camshaft Position Sensors Are GENERALLY Used, In All Modern Sequentially Fuel Injected Engines.

-Since, the Ignition Control Module really doesn’t send a physical signal (like the Crank or Cam Sensor does to the Switching Device) to the Ignition Coil(s).
+So, the Ignition Control Module really doesn’t send a physical signal; (like the Crank or Cam Sensor does to the Switching Device) to the Ignition Coil(s).
 Why?
-Well, because the term ‘Switching Signal’ is just a descriptive name for the turning on and off of the primary current passing thru’ the Ignition Coil.
+Well, because the term ‘Switching Signal’ is just a descriptive name for the turning on and off of; the primary current passing thru’ the Ignition Coil.

-In conclusion, this turning on and off only happens after the Ignition Module (or Fuel Injection Computer) receives the Crankshaft Position Sensor Signal.
-Finally, As you may already know, it’s this action that causes the Ignition Coil to start firing Spark.
+In conclusion, this turning on and off only happens; after the Ignition Module (or Fuel Injection Computer) receives the Crankshaft Position Sensors Signal.
+Finally, As you may already know, it’s this action that causes, the Ignition Coil to start firing Spark.